layumi/reler-lab.github.io-2/_people/xuanyi.md

 <i class="fa fa-envelope-o"></i> `xuanyi.dong@student.uts.edu.au`

 [Xuanyi Dong](https://xuanyidong.com/) currently is a third-year PhD candidate at Centre for Artificial Intelligence, University of Technology Sydney (UTS).
-My academic advisor is Prof. Yi Yang.
+His academic advisor is Prof. Yi Yang.
 He received the B.Eng. degree from School of Computer Science and Technology, Beihang University in 2016.